DarrenZal/PodcastScraper/RAG_CHATBOT_IMPLEMENTATION_PLAN.md

 # YonEarth Podcast RAG Chatbot Implementation Plan

 ## Overview
-Build a sophisticated RAG (Retrieval-Augmented Generation) chatbot that can answer questions using content from 172 YonEarth podcast episodes while directing users to relevant episodes.
+Build a sophisticated RAG (Retrieval-Augmented Generation) chatbot that can answer questions using content from 172 YonEarth podcast episodes while directing users to relevant episodes. **The chatbot will be integrated into the YonEarth WordPress website** as an embedded widget accessible to website visitors.

 ## Phase 1: Data Preparation & Enhancement